-2.1 Porting experiences from the field
+2.1.
+Porting experiences from the field

-To better understand FS portability, we interviewed developers of four third-party FSs: GPFS [30], OpenAFS, Panasas DirectFLOW [38], and PVFS [7].
+To better understand FS portability, we interviewed developers of four third-party FSs: GPFS [Schmuck and Haskin 2002], OpenAFS, Panasas DirectFLOW [Welch et al. 2008], and PVFS [Carns et al. 2000].
 All four FSs have been widely deployed for many years.
 Since the inter-OS FS porting problem is well-known and PVFS and Panasas DirectFLOW are only available in Linux, we describe the four FS developers' first-hand experiences with intra-OS FS porting: maintaining Linux client-side FS code.
 Naturally, inter-OS portability faces all of these issues and more.